GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Success Criteria

-- You are now familiar with key sections of Firebase Genkit Monitoring dashboard
+- You are able to name the key metrics displayed on the Genkit Monitoring Dashbord.
 - You know the different features that comprise the **Movie Guru** app and what they do.
+- You are able to name the key metrics displayed on the Genkit Monitoring Dashbord, per feature.
 - You know the different steps that the app takes to answer a user's query.
 - You can correlate data in the monitoring dashboard with data in Cloud